sapategu/templates/README.md

-nocturnalizing compilers, orchestration, and neural nets in monochrome
+### Nocturnalizing compilers, orchestration, and neural nets in monochrome.